DiegoHuertaD/diegoh/content/working_progress/Policy_Making/index.md

 # Summary.
 An optional shortened abstract.
 summary: This paper models policy-making as an intricate process in which governments balance political and economic considerations.
 I incorporate this view into a macro model with heterogeneous agents who face idiosyncratic shocks and express their political sentiments.
 I provide analytical results when political sentiments are uniformly distributed and independent over time.
+Policy-making responds mainly to the dynamics of sensible agents, but the survival of the government can be threatened by senseless agents.
 # tags:
 # - Source Themes
 # featured: false